taenaive/multi-lang-translate/README.md

 # Multi-Language Translator

-This is a [Next.js](https://nextjs.org) application that provides simultaneous multi-language translation with text-to-speech capabilities.
+This is a [Next.js](https://nextjs.org) application that provides simultaneous multi-language translation with text-to-speech capabilities, now integrated with Firebase for authentication and Google Cloud services for translation and speech.

 ## Features

+- **User Authentication:** Secure login and signup using Firebase Authentication.
-- **Multi-Language Translation:** Translate text into multiple languages at once.
+- **Multi-Language Translation:** Translate text into multiple languages at once using Google Cloud Translation API.
 - **Dynamic Language Panels:** Add and remove language panels dynamically.
 - **Source Language Selection:** Change the source language for translation.
 - **Automatic Language Swapping:** If a new source language is already a target language, the two are automatically swapped.
-- **Text-to-Speech:** Listen to the pronunciation of the source text and the translated text.
+- **Text-to-Speech:** Listen to the pronunciation of the source text and the translated text using Google Cloud Text-to-Speech API.
 - **Client-Side Caching:** Speech audio is cached on the client to prevent redundant API calls.

 ## Tech Stack